evomimic/holo-health/docs/phv.md

 _Figure 4.
 Anatomy of a Single PHV Node_

-A _node_ maintains two persistent data stores for each _hApp_ that _node_ has joined: (1) a **_local source chain_** and a **_shard_** of the _DHT_ for that _hApp_.
+A _node_ maintains two persistent data stores for each _hApp_ the _node_ has joined: (1) a **_local source chain_** and (2) a **_shard_** of the _DHT_ for that _hApp_.
 The _local source chain_ is a hashChain that links a series of _entries_ (NOT _blocks_!).
 The initial entry (_H0_, referred to as the _genesis entry_ contains a reference to (hash of) the _DNA file_ for the _hApp_.
 This ensures that all nodes that join this _hApp_ are running the same application code (or can be detected if they attempt to run different code).
-The next entry (_H1_)contains a reference to the _user_key_ for this node.
-Subsequent entries each reference a _data record_ that encodes a change to the application state.
+The next entry (_H1_)contains a reference to the _user_key_ for this specific node.
+Subsequent entries (_H2_ .. _Hn_) each reference a _data record_ that encodes a change to the application state.
 All of the headers are _hashchained_ to their predecessor, thus enforcing a local ordering of state changes (on the _local source chain_) while also ensuring the integrity of the entire chain.

 Additionally, the _node_ runs a webserver that allows data to be retrieved from either the _local source chain_ or the _DHT_ and presented in a web browser (using the UI code defined in the _hApp's DNA folder_.

 Finally, the _node_ also runs a _DHT server_ that is responsible for helping to maintain a [World Model](https://developer.holochain.org/World_Model) by communicating with other nodes that have joined that _hApp_.

 The following figure shows an example deployment architecture for an instance of the _Personal Health Vault_ (phv) app.
 ![Personal Health Vault Deployment Example](https://github.com/evomimic/holo-health/blob/master/images/phv-deployment-example.png)

 _Figure 3.
 Personal Health Vault Deployment Example_

-In this example, new instance of the _phv_ app has been created, via
+In this example, a new instance of the _phv_ app has been created, via

 `hcdev init --clone <path-to-original-phv-app-dir> steves-phv-app`

 The clone operation copies the DNA file from the original _phv_ app (so it shares the same code as the _phv_ app), but gives it a different UUID (so it will have its own DHT).

 NOTE: Currently, once cloned, any linkage to the original app is lost.
 So if new versions of the _phv_ app's DNA are published, the cloned app will have to be manually updated.
-I have filed [Issue #154 DNA as 1st Class Object?](https://github.com/holochain/holochain-rust/issues/154) on the holochain-rust project to enable cloned projects to be notified when new versions of the original app have been accepted, with the option to `pull` the new version into the cloned app.
+I have filed [Issue #154 DNA as 1st Class Object?](https://github.com/holochain/holochain-rust/issues/154) on the _holochain-rust_ project to enable cloned projects to be notified when new versions of the original app have been accepted, with the option to `pull` the new version into the cloned app.

 In the example, four _nodes_ have joined steves-phv-app.